 Digitalization in the medical industry is the big topic of this decade, but if we want to evolve, we also have the responsibility to ensure a smooth transformation of the existing.
 We running established structures and systems that cannot simply be replaced overnight – neither should be replaced anyway.

-Networking begins with generic interoperability, not with a reset button or another user interface over yet another new monolithic product.
+Networking begins with generic interoperability, not with yet another new monolithic product.
 Our idea is a communication standard that can be integrated piece by piece in the form of individual modules in any system landscape.
 The focus on a clear separation of the technological concerns is a key feature here.
 Integrate our standard into your products and keep your existing user interface as an entry point!

 How does our standard relate to existing standards?

-First of all, we have to make clear that under no circumstances we want to compete against larger standardization initiatives.
+First of all, we have to make clear that under no circumstances we want to compete against larger standardization initiatives like HL7.
 However, our focus is not on the breadth, but on the depth – specifically in relation to the business of medical research studies.
-Our work begins where even standards such as HL7 still leave room for further details.
-Our vision is to develop a standard that can be mapped just as well using conventional methods such as REST APIs as well as in the form of FIHR resources.
+Our work begins where even standards such as HL7 leave room for further details, namely at the process level.
+The pivotal point are the use cases – WHEN WHICH information has to be transferred WHERE.